Environment Protection Authority Victoria (EPA) classifies its air monitoring equipment as follows.

 For monitoring gases

 Gas analysers – these monitors are used to measure the concentrations of different gases in the air, such as carbon monoxide, nitrogen dioxide, ozone and sulfur dioxide.
-Each gas is measured by a different digital analyser.
+Each gas is measured by a different analyser.

 Monitoring small particles – PM2.5